mebauer/nyc-open-bigdata/README.md

+# Results
-# Exporting Data
+## Exporting Data on NYC Open Data
 There are two main methods to exporting a dataset on NYC Open Data: 1) Download files locally and 2) utilize the Socrata Open Data API (SODA API):

-1) Download files locally: The [data formats](https://dev.socrata.com/docs/formats/#,) to download tabular files locally are JSON, CSV, RDF, RSS, TSV, XML.
-For Geospatial data, these formats also include KML, KMZ, Shapefile and GeoJSON.
+1) Download Files Locally: You can download tabular data in various formats, including JSON, CSV, RDF, RSS, TSV, and XML.
+For geospatial data, additional formats such as KML, KMZ, Shapefile, and GeoJSON are also available.

-2) Socrata Open Data API (SODA API): The “endpoint” of a [SODA API](https://dev.socrata.com/docs/endpoints) is simply a unique URL that represents an object or collection of objects.
-Every Socrata dataset, and even every individual data record, has its own endpoint.
-The Socrata API follows the REST (REpresentational State Transfer) design pattern.
-This means that the CRUD (Create, Read, Update, and Delete) operations are specified by using HTTP methods.
-The API supports filtering and querying via “Socrata Query Language” (SoQL), a simple, SQL-like query language specifically designed for making it easy to work with data on the web.
-Note: For performance, SODA APIs are paged, and return a maximum of 50,000 records per page.
+2) Socrata Open Data API (SODA API): The [SODA API](https://dev.socrata.com/docs/endpoints) provides access via unique URLs, known as endpoints, that represent datasets or individual records.
+The API follows the REST (REpresentational State Transfer) design pattern, using HTTP methods for CRUD (Create, Read, Update, Delete) operations.
+It supports querying and filtering through the Socrata Query Language (SoQL), which is a SQL-like language tailored for web data.
+Note that for performance reasons, SODA APIs are paged and return a maximum of 50,000 records per page.
+More information on SODA API endpoints is available.

+Limitations: The methods mentioned above have some limitations.
+For instance, there is no support for columnar file formats such as [Parquet](https://parquet.apache.org/), an open-source column-oriented file format optimized for efficient data storage and retrieval.
+Additionally, the SODA API can experience performance issues due to the overhead associated with HTTP requests and responses, particularly when querying large volumes of data.

+## The Gold Standard: NYC Taxi and Limousine Commission (TLC)
+As highlighted earlier, many of the largest datasets on NYC Open Data originate from the NYC Taxi and Limousine Commission (TLC).
+It’s no surprise that these Taxi Trip Datasets are commonly used in big data tutorials, and popular cloud services often provide them for free as sample data.
+In addition to hosting annual datasets on NYC Open Data, TLC also offers Parquet file formats on their website, which are distributed via Amazon Web Services (AWS), specifically using Amazon CloudFront.

+These options cater to users who prefer accessing data either directly from NYC Open Data or through optimized Parquet files.

 # Code
 - The code to calculate count of rows for each dataset is located in the [data-export.ipynb](https://github.com/mebauer/nyc-open-bigdata/blob/main/data-export.ipynb) notebook.